-In its assessment, management determined that the option to extend will be honoured up to the maximum term i.e. a remaining period of twelve (12) years.
+In its assessment, management determined that the option to extend will be honoured up to the maximum term i.e. by 2032.

 4. REVENUE

 The company's entire revenue is derived locally from the operations of the hotel in Malta.